ExzoZbta/CPSC-334/module2/README.md

 - My mind was still thinking about generative art, so I decided to continue exploring that realm.
 - After spending *****A LOT* of time ********properly******** hooking up the esp32 input data into the Processing sketch (more on this in the ‘Challenges’ section), I decided to completely change my original idea.
     - **My original idea**: allow the user to control the procedural generation of a 3D sculpture.
 The joystick would control the size and intensity of the generation.
 There would be certain rules on size/intensity depending on what emotion the user chose.
     - I slowly (and regrettably) realized that this was taking wayyy too long to figure out.
-I wanted to take a bite out of my Mac (yes, take a bite) after some intense bouts of frustration
 - I still wanted to go down the generative/procedural path.
 After some googling on algorithms, and thanks to Darwin for the introduction to Perlin noise, I decided on using Perlin noise to generate something controllable by the user.
     - Decided on a ‘wave-like’ generation…perhaps due to the influence of ‘blobs.’
 When I was testing it out, I was quite pleased and very relieved.
 It seemed to represent **my objective**: to give the user an outlet to play with emotion—to potentially think about the emotion they chose while fiddling around with its representation on a screen.